 Sec.
-541.0 Introductory statement. (a) Section 13(a)(1) of the Fair Labor Standards Act (Act), as amended, and as applied pursuant to section 203 of the Congressional Accountability Act of 1995, 2 U.S.C.
-1313, provides an exemption from the Act's minimum wage and overtime requirements for any employee employed in a bona fide executive, administrative, or professional capacity (including any employee employed in the capacity of academic administrative personnel or teacher in elementary or secondary schools), or in the capacity of an outside sales employee, [[as such terms are defined and delimited from time to time by regulations of the Secretary, subject to the provisions of the Administrative Procedure Act.]]
+541.0 Introductory statement. (a) Section 13(a)(1) of the Fair Labor Standards Act (Act), as amended, and as applied pursuant to sections 203 and 225(f)(1) of the Congressional Accountability Act of 1995, 2 U.S.C.
+1313 and 1361(f)(1), provides an exemption from the Act's minimum wage and overtime requirements for any employee employed in a bona fide executive, administrative, or professional capacity (including any employee employed in the capacity of academic administrative personnel or teacher in elementary or secondary schools), or in the capacity of an outside sales employee. [], [[as such terms are defined and delimited from time to time by regulations of the Secretary, subject to the provisions of the Administrative Procedure Act.]]
 Section 13(a)(17) of the Act provides an exemption from the minimum wage and overtime requirements for computer systems analysts, computer programmers, software engineers, and other similarly skilled computer employees. (b) The requirements for these exemptions are contained in this part as follows: executive employees, subpart B; administrative employees, subpart C; professional employees, subpart D; computer employees, subpart E; outside sales employees, subpart F. Subpart G contains regulations regarding salary requirements applicable to most of the exemptions, including salary levels and the salary basis test.
 Subpart G also contains a provision for exempting certain highly compensated employees.
 Subpart H contains definitions and other miscellaneous provisions applicable to all or several of the exemptions. (c) Effective July 1, 1972, the Fair Labor Standards Act was amended to include within the protection of the equal pay provisions those employees exempt from the minimum wage and overtime pay provisions as bona fide executive, administrative, and professional employees (including any employee employed in the capacity of academic administrative personnel or teacher in elementary or secondary schools), or in the capacity of an outside sales employee under section 13(a)(1) of the Act.
-The equal pay provisions in section 6(d) of the Fair Labor Standards Act are also administered and enforced by the [[United States Equal Employment Opportunity

-Commission]] Office of Compliance.
+The equal pay provisions in section 6(d) of the Fair Labor Standards Act are also administered [[and enforced]] by the [[United States Equal Employment Opportunity Commission]] Office of Compliance.

 Sec.
 541.1 Terms used in regulations.
 Act means the Fair Labor Standards Act of 1938, as amended. [[Administrator means the Administrator of the Wage and Hour Division, United States Department of Labor.
 The Secretary of Labor has delegated to the Administrator the functions vested in the Secretary under sections 13(a)(1) and 13(a)(17) of the Fair Labor Standards Act.]]
 CAA means Congressional Accountability Act of 1995, as amended.
 Office means the Office of Compliance.
 Employee means a "covered employee" as defined in section 101 (3) through (8) of the CAA, 2 U.S.C.
 1301(3) through (8), but not an "intern" as defined in section 203(a)(2) of the CAA, 2 U.S.C.
-1313(a)(2).
-Employer, company, business, or enterprise each mean an "employing office" as defined in section 101(9) of the CAA, 2 U.S.C.
+1313(a)(2), and in section 501.102(h) of the FLSA implementing regulations of the Office of Compliance.
+Employer, company, business, enterprise, or public agency each mean an "employing office" as defined in section 101(9) of the CAA, 2 U.S.C.
 1301(9).
+Senior executive includes but is not limited to a Member of the House of Representatives or a Senator an employee.
+The exempt or nonexempt status of any particular employee must be determined on the basis of whether the employee's salary and duties meet the requirements of the regulations in this part.

 Sec.
 541.2 Job titles insufficient.
-A job title alone is insufficient to establish the exempt status of an employee.
-The exempt or nonexempt status of any particular employee must be determined on the basis of whether the employee's salary and duties meet the requirements of the regulations in this part.
+A job title alone is insufficient to establish the exempt status of